bond005/deep_ner/README.md

 ----------

-To install this project on your local machine, you should run the following commands in Terminal:
+For installation you need to Python 3.6 or later.
+To install this project on your local machine, you should run the following commands in the Terminal:

 ```
 git clone https://github.com/bond005/deep_ner.git
 cd deep_ner
 sudo python setup.py install
 ```

+If you want to install the **Deep-NER** into a some virtual environment, than you don't need to use `sudo`, but before installing you have to activate this virtual environment (for example, using `source /path/to/your/python/environment/bin/activate` in the command prompt).

 You can also run the tests